JarnoRalli/deep-learning-examples/virtualenv/README.md

 * **[financial.txt](./financial.txt)**.
 Requirements for the FinancialEngineering examples.
 * **[tensorflow2.txt](./tensorflow2.txt)**.
 Requirements for TensorFlow 2 examples

+If you want NVidia GPU support for TensorFlow or PyTorch, you need to install the required drivers and CUDA.

 ## 2. Installation

 The proposed method for installing `virtualenv` is using `pipx`